GoLearnToCode/kiei924-fall-14/workbook/sublime.md

-# Your Coding Editor: Sublime Text
+# Your Development Environment

+## Code Editor

+The code editor is a piece of software that is used to create and edit text files.
+It's like Microsoft Word, but for code files instead of word processing documents.
+In this class, we'll use Sublime Text.

-### Step 1: Download and Install Sublime Text
+### Download and Install Sublime Text

 [Click here to get Sublime Text](http://www.sublimetext.com/3).
 I recommend the Sublime 3 Beta.
 Download the appropriate installer for your computer and run it.